fcambus/gwcheck/README.md

 ## Requirements

-gwcheck requires Python 3 and the following Python modules:
+gwcheck requires Python 3 and the following Python module:

 - pyelftools